quinlan-l/prn-repo-dev/README.md

+# prn-repo-dev

-# This is the develop environment of [prn-repo-site](https://github.com/quinlan-l/prn-repo-dev)
+* This is the develop environment of repository named [prn-repo-site](https://github.com/quinlan-l/prn-repo-site).